 Help With Cocaine Addiction and Mental Health

 If you know someone who experiences physical, mental and behavioral signs of cocaine addiction mentioned above, or you have been going through these symptoms yourself, know that you are not alone.
-There is help available for people who are going through substance abuse and mental health disorders.
+There is help available for people who are going through substance use disorder and mental health disorders.

 Here are some of the steps you can take to get started with having a safe and effective cocaine addiction treatment: